-Click on CUSTOM GROUP to name your group of matches There's a spot to "Assign a Color" to the group.
+To create a custom group, click on CUSTOM GROUP to name your group of matches.
+There's a spot to "Assign a Color" to the group.
 You'll find 24 different colors.
 (Some of the colors are very close to the same shade which is not ideal.)

 Updated Notes Feature

 This Ancestry update also makes the notes section in the DNA visible without having to click on it.
 To get that feature before, you had to use the MedBetter app.